doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 ---
 layout: post
-title: Extra Simple GGPLOT2 Graphs in RStudio
+title: Playing with NASA’s Global Mean Estimates and Simple GGPLOT2 Graphs in RStudio
 ---
 ### Playing with NASA’s Global Mean Estimates and Simple GGPLOT2 Graphs in RStudio